siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 # Ultrareal Numbers

-An ultrareal number is a manifested square-form:
+An ultrareal number is a positive square-form:

 ```text
 U = u^2